 The Department does not require a separate application for fellowships administered by the Department.
 However, other forms of aid — other fellowships, work/study, and student loans — will require separate applications and other financial statements.
-Consult the web pages of the Office of Financial Aid or the graduate Office of Fellowships & Recruitment.
+Consult the web pages of the Office of Financial Aid.

 To apply to the Ph.D. program or M.A. programs, please fill out an application online.
 Whatever you submit online will then be available to both the Department and the Rackham Admissions Office and so will not have to be submitted by mail (with the exception of one set of official transcripts which must be sent to Rackham, please see item #7 under Application Requirements, below).

 Rackham program codes for Classical Studies: